-Zhang Yamei et al. [37] successfully balanced the workability and strength of recycled concrete by measuring the water absorption of waste concrete aggregate in 10 minutes to optimize the pre-water absorption.
+Zhang et al. [37] successfully balanced the workability and strength of recycled concrete by measuring the water absorption of waste concrete aggregate in 10 minutes to optimize the pre-water absorption.
 Tam et al. [38, 39] developed a two-stage mixing method (TSMA) to improve performance by adding water in steps to preferentially wrap the aggregate with a low-water-cement slurry.
-Etxeberria M et al.[40] pointed out that the recycled coarse aggregate needs to be moistened with water before use due to its high water absorption, so as to avoid the reduction of the effective water-cement ratio due to its absorption of slurry water, but emphasized that the wetting should not reach a saturated state, otherwise it may lead to the failure of the effective interface transition zone between the saturated recycled coarse aggregate and the new cement slurry.
-Poon C S [41] found that the water content of natural and recycled aggregates significantly affected the slump and compressive strength of concrete by comparing the three water-bearing states of air-drying (AD), drying (OD) and saturated surface drying (SSD), in which the initial slump was directly related to the free water content, and the slump loss was closely related to the water-containing state of the aggregate, especially when the replacement rate of recycled aggregate reached 100%, the slump loss in the AD or OD state was particularly significant.
-Fathifazl G et al. [42] proposed the same amount mortar method, by precisely regulating the volume ratio of recycled coarse aggregate and natural mortar, so that the total volume of new and old mortar in recycled aggregate concrete is kept equal to the volume of ordinary concrete mortar, so as to obtain recycled aggregate concrete with similar properties to natural aggregate concrete; Gayarre F L et al. [43] further discussed the influence of curing conditions, and found that the 28-day compressive strength of recycled aggregate concrete under standard curing conditions is basically the same as that of natural aggregate concrete, but the compressive strength loss can reach 20% under open-air curing conditions, revealing the key role of curing environment on the performance stability of recycled concrete.
+Etxeberria et al.[40] pointed out that the recycled coarse aggregate needs to be moistened with water before use due to its high water absorption, so as to avoid the reduction of the effective water-cement ratio due to its absorption of slurry water, but emphasized that the wetting should not reach a saturated state, otherwise it may lead to the failure of the effective interface transition zone between the saturated recycled coarse aggregate and the new cement slurry.
+Poon [41] found that the water content of natural and recycled aggregates significantly affected the slump and compressive strength of concrete by comparing the three water-bearing states of air-drying (AD), drying (OD) and saturated surface drying (SSD), in which the initial slump was directly related to the free water content, and the slump loss was closely related to the water-containing state of the aggregate, especially when the replacement rate of recycled aggregate reached 100%, the slump loss in the AD or OD state was particularly significant.
+Fathifazl et al. [42] proposed the same amount mortar method, by precisely regulating the volume ratio of recycled coarse aggregate and natural mortar, so that the total volume of new and old mortar in recycled aggregate concrete is kept equal to the volume of ordinary concrete mortar, so as to obtain recycled aggregate concrete with similar properties to natural aggregate concrete; Gayarre et al. [43] further discussed the influence of curing conditions, and found that the 28-day compressive strength of recycled aggregate concrete under standard curing conditions is basically the same as that of natural aggregate concrete, but the compressive strength loss can reach 20% under open-air curing conditions, revealing the key role of curing environment on the performance stability of recycled concrete.